Voices for Change

 - The course has two sections, both of which must be completed by the designated deadlines to fulfill this requirement.
 Failure to do so will result in a $50 charge to your student account for each missed deadline.

 - About 45 days after you complete Part 1, you will receive an email asking you to complete Part 2, entitled "Alcohol Refresher".
 This course takes approximately 20 minutes to complete.
-The deadline for finishing Part 2 is Friday, October 23rd, 2020.
+The deadline for finishing Part 2 is TBD for Spring 2021.

 - Occasional reminders will be sent; however, it is the student’s responsibility to fulfill this requirement in a timely manner.
 We recommend completing the first module before classes begin.